gatzsche/flutter-dart-ffi-hotreload-issue/README.md

 ## Existing Solutions

-[There is already a `reassamble` method](https://stackoverflow.com/questions/55281077/how-to-detect-hot-reload-inside-the-code-of-a-flutter-app) on `State` class which can be overridden.
+[There is already a `reassemble` method](https://stackoverflow.com/questions/55281077/how-to-detect-hot-reload-inside-the-code-of-a-flutter-app) on `State` class which can be overridden.
 But this method informs only **after** a reload has been performed, note before.

 ## Example App